Quebec Nordiques

 The Quebec Nordiques (Nordiques de Québec, pronounced /fr/ in Quebec French, /nɔrˈdiːks/ nor-DEEKS in Canadian English; translated "Northmen" or "Northerners") were a professional ice hockey team based in Quebec City.
 The Nordiques played in the World Hockey Association (1972–1979) and the National Hockey League (1979–1995).
 The franchise was relocated to Denver in May 1995 and renamed the Colorado Avalanche.
 They played their home games at the Colisée de Québec from 1972 to 1995.

 The Nordiques were the only major professional sports team based in Quebec City in the modern era, and one of two ever; the other, the Quebec Bulldogs, played in the National Hockey Association (NHA) from 1910 to 1917 and one season in the NHL in 1919–20.

 History

 Beginnings in the WHA

+Réal Cloutier was one of the stars that arose for the Nordiques in their WHA days.